Can & Should I add a spa to my pool?

 So I did a bit of investigation and thought I would share the results with you guys; some of my findings actually do make sense.

-Should we add a spa to our pool?
+Add a spa to new or existing pool?

 Come to find out there are several reasons for going either way, having a spa attached to the pool or not.
 From what I can tell here are the main considerations for this decision: